 Getting it Down: The easiest way to start on your apple cider vinegar regimen is by adding one tablespoon to your water or green juice before each meal.
-One of our favorite combinations is one tablespoon ACV mixed with Pressed Juicery’s Citrus 1 (lemon, cayenne and filtered water).
+One of our favorite combinations is one tablespoon ACV mixed with Pressed Juicery’s Citrus 1.
 Apple cider vinegar is also delicious when used in cooking, especially as a dressing like this Raw Creamy Miso Sauce, or in this Hawaiian Pineapple Tahini Salad.

 Final Tip: Quality matters.
 Not all apple cider vinegar is going to help you reach your health goals, so make sure to buy the real deal – organic, unfiltered and unprocessed.
 And yes, it is the one that looks murky and brown with a floating kombucha-like glob at the bottom.
 This is the “mother,” the live probiotic-filled portion of the vinegar that holds many of the healing properties.
 The presence of mother indicates the best quality raw vinegar.
 This is unlike most commercial vinegars, which are highly denatured through the use of extreme heat and chemical solvents – they are formulated rather than fermented.

 The Chalkboard Mag and its materials are not intended to treat, diagnose, cure or prevent any disease.
 All material on The Chalkboard Mag is provided for educational purposes only.
 Always seek the advice of your physician or another qualified healthcare provider for any questions you have regarding a medical condition, and before undertaking any diet, exercise or other health-related programs.